5 Pet Friendly Flowers

 This exotic bloom, originating from tropical Asia, is extremely popular as a pot plant but also make beautiful cut flowers too, adding instant sophistication to any design – and the best part, they won’t harm your pet!
 Many phalaenopsis orchids have distinctive markings with contrasting coloured throats.
 Did you know, there are over 50 species with the first genus established in 1825 by Dutch botanist C L Blume?

-Flower meaning = devotion and friendship
+Flower meaning = appreciation, charisma and gratitude

 Flower meaning = gracious lady

 This cottage garden favourite is non-toxic and a safe option for displaying in your home.
 Adding height to any design, antirrhinums look fabulous when arranged with round-headed summer blooms, such as scabious and roses (both of which are also non-toxic).
 Fun fact – snapdragons provide nectar for bumble bees who are one of the few insects that can ‘open’ the flower.

 This universally loved and instantly recognised flower is a safe choice when picking out blooms for your summer floral display, as they pose no harm to cats or dogs.
 As sunflowers follow the sun, they are said to symbolise seeking out positivity and strength – they were also worshiped by the Incas of Peru due to their resemblance of the life giving sun.

 Bursting with beauty and meaning, the rose is the world's favourite flower and it’s easy to understand the universal appeal.
 So, you’ll be pleased to know that all varieties are pet-friendly!
 With their eye-catching colour and perfectly formed petals, roses make the perfect arrangement for your home.
 When styling your vase of flowers, bear in mind that they are a focal flower which means they’re designed to stand out from the rest and will enhance the overall shape of your arrangement.